Supra-Nexus/app/README.zh-HK.md

 #### 2. Download Required Side Binaries

-Before running Hanzo, you'll need to download the embedded Hanzo Node binary that powers the application's core functionality.
+Before running Hanzo, you'll need to download the embedded Supra Node binary that powers the application's core functionality.
 This can be done with a single command based on your platform:

 **macOS (Apple Silicon):**